 Finally, when necessary, see if you can obtain multiple professional opinions, as this can help you to confirm whether the diagnosis has been correct.

 If you need any legal support surrounding any of these issues get in contact with Davis Blank Furniss on 0800 0284 396 for an initial consultation.
-No matter what the issue is, we will help you.
+No matter what the issue is, our team of Clinical Negligence Solicitors will help you.